New Zealand cricket team in Sri Lanka in 1992–93

 The New Zealand national cricket team's tour of Sri Lanka in 1992–93 was the second Test cricket series played in Sri Lanka since the previous New Zealand tour of the country had been cut short following the Colombo central bus station bombing in 1987.
 (Note: Australia had toured Sri Lanka between August and September 1992 in the first Test tour of the country since the 1987 attacks.)
 The tour was almost called off before it had started following a suicide bomb attack which saw the assassination of Vice-Admiral Clancy Fernando and three other naval officers by Tamil separatists.
 The assassination took place only 50 metres from the team's hotel in Colombo and led to several players returning home.

 The tour took place in November and December 1992.
 New Zealand had toured Zimbabwe immediately before flying to Sri Lanka to play three Test matches and three One Day Internationals (ODIs), a series of matches which Wisden described as being intended as "a confidence-boosting exercise to develop some of New Zealand's emerging players".
 Following the suicide bombing one Test match was cancelled and a number of replacement players joined the tour party.
 Sri Lanka won the Test series 1–0, with one match drawn, and the ODI series 2–0, with the first ODI ending without a result following heavy rain.

 Tour party

-A fifteen-man squad had been announced on 4 September for both the tour of Zimbabwe and the subsequent tour of Sri Lanka, with the side's established wicket-keeper Ian Smith having retired following the 1992 Cricket World Cup.
-Before the tour of Zimbabwe began two players, Chris Cairns and Danny Morrison, were replaced due to injuries, with Simon Doull and Mark Haslam called into the side.
+A fifteen-man squad had been announced on 4 September for both the tour of Zimbabwe and the subsequent tour of Sri Lanka, with the team's established wicket-keeper Ian Smith having retired following the 1992 Cricket World Cup.
+Before the tour of Zimbabwe began two players, Chris Cairns and Danny Morrison, were replaced due to injuries, with Simon Doull and Mark Haslam called into the team.
 Doull was injured during the tour of Zimbabwe and was replaced by Chris Pringle for the Sri Lankan leg of the tour.
-The side was captained by Martin Crowe, with Andrew Jones as vice-captain.
+The team was captained by Martin Crowe, with Andrew Jones as vice-captain.
 The tour manager was Leif Dearsley.

 The tour party was initially made up of: